ONG: Orthogonal Natural Gradient Descent: Introduction

 Continual learning, the process of training a single model on a sequence of tasks without forgetting previously learned tasks, is a major challenge in deep learning.
 Naive fine-tuning leads to catastrophic forgetting, where earlier tasks' performance collapses as networks shift their weights to accommodate the new task, forgetting previously learned tasks \cite{MCCLOSKEY1989109, goodfellow2015empiricalinvestigationcatastrophicforgetting}.
 In deep learning, a promising training-time algorithm to mitigate this issue is Orthogonal Gradient Descent (OGD) \cite{OGD}.
 OGD works by projecting each task gradient to an orthogonal subspace spanned by previous tasks' gradients.
 By subtracting off this projection before taking the gradient step, we ensure that the model retains performance on previously seen tasks.
 Another idea in optimization is the natural gradient.
 Natural gradients represent the steepest descent direction with respect to the underlying geometry of the parameter space.
 Iteratively following the natural gradient yields the natural gradient descent algorithm \cite{amari1998natural}.
 In many applications, Natural Gradient Descent requires far fewer iterations to converge than standard gradient descent.
 It is also invariant to any smooth and invertible reparameterization of the model, as compared to gradient descent, which is parametrization dependent \cite{martens2020new}.
 Natural Gradient Descent works by modifying the gradient update rule to account for the "information geometry" of the parameter space.
 In the context of probabilistic models, this involves preconditioning the gradient in the update rule with the inverse Fisher information matrix (since the Riemannian metric structure of the parameter space is described by the Fisher information \cite{amari1998natural}).
 Natural Gradient Descent methods have been used in several applications, such as reinforcement learning \cite{NIPS2001_4b86abe4} and variational inference \cite{wu2024understandingstochasticnaturalgradient}.

 In this work, we present \textbf{Orthogonal Natural Gradient Descent (ONG)}, a novel algorithm for continual learning that integrates natural gradients within the Orthogonal Gradient Descent (OGD) framework.
 ONG is designed to harness the complementary strengths of these methods: the explicit forgetting prevention of OGD and the efficient, geometrically-informed updates of natural gradient optimization.
-We formalize the ONG algorithm, establish theoretical guarantees for its performance, and provide an efficient implementation.
-However, our empirical results on standard continual learning benchmarks suggests that naively combining natural gradients with orthogonal projections does not mitigate catastrophic forgetting, and inspires us to continue future work on rigorously developing and justifying the correct way to perform vector-space projection with natural gradients.
-We also aim to extend our evaluation criteria to more challenging, realistic continual learning settings.
+We formalize the ONG algorithm, establish preliminary theoretical guarantees for its performance, and provide an efficient implementation.
+However, our empirical results on standard continual learning benchmarks suggests that naively combining natural gradients with orthogonal projections not only doesn't mitigate catastrophic forgetting, but also seems to worsen the performance of vanilla OGD.
+This suggests some fundamental geometric incompatibility between Euclidean projections and the Fisher-metric space, and has inspired us to continue future work on rigorously developing and justifying the correct way to develop geometry-consistent projection operators.
+We are currently working on investigating the exact failure modes of our method to better understand why this naive combination of two ideas starts to degrade performance.
+In addition, we are simultaneously working on extending our evaluation criteria to incorporate more challenging and realistic continual learning settings.